richb-hanover/python-wifi-survey-heatmap/README.rst

 Server Setup
 ++++++++++++

-On the system you're using as the ``iperf3`` server, run ``iperf3 -s`` to start iperf3 in server mode in the foreground.
+On the system you're using as the ``iperf3`` server, start iperf3 in server mode in the foreground by running ``iperf3 -s``.
-By default it will use TCP and UDP ports 5201 for communication, and these must be open in your firewall (at least from the client machine).
+By default it uses TCP and UDP ports 5201 for communication, and these must be open in your firewall (at least from the client machine).
 Ideally, you should be running the same exact iperf3 version on both machines.

 Performing a Survey
 +++++++++++++++++++

 The survey tool (``wifi-survey``) only requires root privileges for scans.
-It can be run via ``sudo`` in which case it will drop back to your user after forking off the scan process, or it will launch the scan process via ``pkexec`` if not started with ``sudo`` (or via Docker; see below).
+It can be run via ``sudo`` in which case it drops back to your user after forking off the scan process, or launch the scan process via ``pkexec`` if not started with ``sudo`` (or via Docker; see below).

 First connect to the network that you want to survey.
 Then, run ``sudo wifi-survey`` where: